K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 31: February 4, 2018**

+Working on Twitter authentication to go along with Facebook and email.

 **Day 30: February 3, 2018**

 Set up email user authentication in react and firebase.